Duntroon

 Duntroon's residents boast exceedingly positive health performance metrics with a range of health conditions having marked impacts on both younger and older age cohorts

-Health outcomes data shows notable results across Duntroon, with various health conditions affecting both younger and older age groups.
-Private health cover stands at approximately 51% of the total population (~1,144 people), compared to 65.3% in the Australian Capital Territory (ACT).
+Health outcomes data shows significant results across Duntroon, with various health conditions affecting both younger and older age groups.
+Private health cover stands at approximately 51% of the total population (~1,144 people), slightly lower than the average SA2 area's 65.3%.

-The most prevalent medical conditions are asthma and mental health issues, impacting 4.3% and 3.1% of residents respectively.
-Notably, 91.7% of residents report being completely free from medical ailments, compared to 70.8% across ACT.
-As of the latest data (20XX), Duntroon has 0.1% of its population aged 65 and over (3 people), lower than the 11.4% in ACT.
-Health outcomes among seniors present specific challenges that require additional attention compared to the broader population.
+The most prevalent medical conditions are asthma (4.3%) and mental health issues (3.1%).
+A majority, 91.7%, report being completely free from medical ailments compared to the Australian Capital Territory's 70.8%.
+Duntroon has a lower proportion of residents aged 65 and over at 0.1% (3 people), compared to the ACT's 11.4%.
+Health outcomes among seniors require more attention than those in the broader population.

 Frequently Asked Questions - Health